Skip to main

 From 1 October 2024, solar systems installed by customers on Jemena’s electricity network must be able to be accessed remotely so we can manage the amount of solar being generated if an MSL event occurs.
 For systems larger than 200kVA, this requirement took effect in October 2023.

 Exiting solar customers will not be impacted by these changes, unless upgrading or replacing a system.
-For customers with applications pending, these requirements do not apply to applications that have been approved with an offer made prior to 1 October 2024.
+These requirements do not apply to customers that have submitted a Pre-approval application to Jemena prior to 1 October 2024.

 Should an MSL event occur, Jemena will be directed by the Australian Energy Market Operator (AEMO) or an equivalent regulator to reduce solar exports, so that customers can continue using their solar generated electricity for self-consumption.
 If the grid remains insecure, we may need to switch PV systems off altogether for a short period of time.